uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Secured: Limit the ability to browse folders outside of NGG_IMPORT_ROOT

 = V2.1.7 - 08.12.2015 =
-* Changed: "Flush image cache" now removes images from the database w/o a gallery
+* Changed: "Flush image cache" now removes images and photos from the database w/o a gallery
 * Changed: "Show Meta" popup: parse date_format through date_i18n()
 * Changed: Made Add Gallery/Images notifications a link to the gallery
 * Changed: No longer cache displayed galleries as transients
 * Changed: Updated widgets to use PHP5 parent::__construct() over $this->WP_Widget()
 * Fixed:   C_NextGen_Metadata->get_EXIF() was bugged with imagebrowser-exif template
-* Fixed:   Cornerstone/X compatibility
+* Fixed:   Cornerstone/X compatibility with WordPress gallery plugin
-* Fixed:   Recovering images was 'generating' from backup instead of copying
+* Fixed:   Recovering images and photos was 'generating' from backup instead of copying
 * Fixed:   Setting post thumbnail more than once on a page/post
-* Fixed:   Permanently hide gallery types from ATP without an active POPE module
+* Fixed:   Permanently hide display types from ATP without an active POPE module

 = V2.1.2 - 07.20.2015 =
-* NEW:     Ability to import photos from Media Library
+* NEW:     Ability to import from Media Library
 * NEW:     Added filter 'ngg_datamapper_table_name'
 * NEW:     Added filter `ngg_legacy_template_directories` for legacy template locator (thanks Ross McKay)
-* NEW:     Pagination available onManage Images page
+* NEW:     Pagination available on Manage Images page
 * NEW:     Added filter ngg_manage_images_items_per_page_array to control pagination options
 * NEW:     Added filters 'ngg_load_frontend_logic' and 'ngg_get_modules_to_load'
 * NEW:     Added filter 'ngg_add_page_shortcode' to control Manage Galleries > 'Create new page' content
 * NEW:     Added filter 'ngg_manage_albums_items_order'
-* Changed: Removed PHP4 support
+* Changed: Removed PHP4 support from WordPress gallery plugin
 * Fixed:   Ability to set NextGEN Image as Featured Image
 * Fixed:   Don't use resource manager in download requests for WP Photo Shelter
 * Fixed:   Updated custom jQuery-UI styling to resemble WordPress postbox styling
-* Fixed:   Styled plupload photo upload buttons to resemble WordPress buttons
+* Fixed:   Styled plupload buttons to resemble WordPress buttons
 * Fixed:   Removed 'fixed' class from manage galleries table.
 Allows columns to adjust to content
 * Fixed:   Removed note about flash support and fixed typoe (thanks Rene Wolf)
 * Fixed:   Fixed typo in nggallery.po